 We use log files to record events that occur on our websites.
-This may include, though not exclusively, the type, content or time of transaction made via your device.
-These audit trails allow us to analyse activities on our websites.
+This may include, though not exclusively, the type, content, or time of transaction made via your device.
+These audit trails allow us to analyze activities on our websites.

 There are two types of cookies: